Approximately 90 percent of contact lens wearers prefer soft contact lenses.

 Extended wear contact lenses

-Extended wear lenses are designed to be worn continuously, even while you sleep, for up to seven days— though some brands can be worn for up to 30 days.
+Extended wear lenses are designed to be worn continuously, even while you sleep, for up to seven days — some brands can even be worn for up to 30 days.

 Extended wear contacts may be beneficial if you lead an active or unpredictable lifestyle which doesn’t allow you to take the time to remove and clean your lenses properly.